 The United Nations’ 17th Sustainable Development Goal recognises the value of global partnerships in creating sustainable development.
 Our partners are critical to helping us develop and achieve our sustainability ambitions and goals.
 We work with them to inform our strategy and to amplify our work, which aims to drive change across the broader apparel industry.

-Our most significant partner is C&A Foundation, who have been on a mission to make fashion a force for good since 2013.
+Our most significant partner is C&A Foundation, who have been on a mission to make fashion a force for good since 2014.
 They believe that fashion can be fair and sustainable, but that radical change is needed across the industry to reach this goal.
 Together, we deliver groundbreaking projects that make a real difference.
-The Fashion for Good innovation hub is the latest example: launched in Amsterdam in March 2017, it is an industry-wide initiative was launched by C&A Foundation, with C&A as one of its first brand partners.
-Fashion for Good supports the development of circular fashion, with other leading partners such as Kering, adidas, PVH, Target, Zalando, and Stella McCartney, among others.
+Fashion for Good – the world’s first collaborative innovation platform for sustainable fashion — is one recent example: this industry-wide initiative was launched by C&A Foundation, with C&A as one of its first brand partners.
+Fashion for Good supports the development of circular fashion, with other leading brand partners such as Kering, adidas, PVH, Target, Zalando, and Stella McCartney, among others.
 In 2018, we continued our work with Fashion for Good to help transform the apparel sector by supporting the Fashion for Good-Plug and Play Accelerator Programme for start-ups and the Scaling Programme to encourage adoption of innovations, as well as the Good Fashion Fund to catalyse access to finance, the creation of guides for use in developing Cradle to Cradle CertifiedTM apparel, and the Fashion for Good Experience—an interactive museum for sustainable fashion innovation.

 The Sustainable Apparel Coalition (SAC)